llblab/utbc-pol-spec/llm-context.md

 - **KISS Principle**: Balance simplicity with accuracy—oversimplification that distorts core mechanics is worse than appropriate complexity
 - **Sequential Abstraction**: Documentation should guide readers logically from problem to solution without assuming prior knowledge
 - **Precision Over Brevity**: Never sacrifice correctness for simplicity (e.g., "every purchase creates liquidity" when only TBC routes do)
+- **Iteration Toward Elegance**: First make it work, then make it elegant—functional patterns often emerge from imperative constraints
+- **Simulation vs Production**: Fallback behaviors aid testing but reveal interface inconsistencies that demand normalization
+- **Closure as Architecture**: JavaScript closures solve dependency injection more elegantly than class-based patterns

 ---